yuheetae/PerspectiveProjection/README.md

-# README #
+# PerspectiveProjection #

 ### Description ###

+* Java Implementation of Perspective Projection of a 3d object
-* Swing GUI that allows user to input a text file with line coordinates and displays them.
-The user can specify the characteristics of the viewport and display.
-The user can also translate, scale and rotate the object in perspective projection.
+* Swing GUI allows user to input line coordinates to create a 3d object
+* User can manipulate 3d object using perspective projection

+### Features ###

+* Specify viewport and display size
+* translate, scale , and rotate 3d object in perspective projection